boltsparts/BOLTS_archive/backends/website/docs/sources/0.3/general/licensing.md

 And when we take some content with a certain license A and process it with a program with a certain license B, what license C has the result?

 This is much easier to answer, and again I reference [people who know](http://www.gnu.org/licenses/gpl-faq.html#GPLOutput).
-The result has license A, unless very specifc conditions apply.
+The result has license A, unless very specific conditions apply.

 ### Consequences for BOLTS distributions